 "The early testing of how to exploit these devices is well under way," says Schwartau.
 "Now is the time to really start looking at how you are going to start locking these devices down because the devices are here to stay, the bad guys are here to stay and if you choose to reject the last 30 years of history, it's on you because the bad guys are coming."

 Many of the technologies designed to protect mobile devices will focus on network-based security, says Patrik Runald, senior manager of security research at San Diego-based Websense.
-In addition to device encryption and the ability to wipe devices if they are lost or
+In addition to device encryption and the ability to wipe devices if they are lost or stolen, many IT security professionals are dealing with the multitude of mobile platforms by forcing corporate data to flow through a VPN, Runald says.
+The Apple iPad's executive appeal, coupled with the fact that company executives want to access corporate email and servers with the device, make it a prime target.

 "I believe that sometime in 2011 we'll see a targeted attack using the iPad as the platform to get into the network," Runald says.
 "The iPad will be hit using a zero-day via a targeted attack and used to launch a much broader attack on a company network."